“The ugliest 5 series ever. The most unreliable 5 series ever. You should buy a Japanese car instead.”

 On the other side there are cars which are equipped with the active hydraulic anti-roll bars which significantly reduce body roll in corners, of course only if they work properly.
 Because they can leak and sometimes even completely fail.
 So check your power steering fluid level regularly and it’s good to change it regularly as well since these special anti-roll bars are using the same fluid as the power steering.
 All in all, I would recommend to avoid cars with this feature if you are not willing to pay for these parts if they break.

-“Occasionally it’s good to replace the air compressor air filter too – new filter costs around 40€.”
+“Touring version: it’s good to replace the air suspension air compressor air filter too – new filter costs around 40€.”

 The standard equipment included: power windows and mirrors, the iDrive system with small screen, standard seats or the standard climate control panel.
 The optional equipment included everything you can and can’t imagine, so: optional front fully electrically adjustable massage seats which can be heated and ventilated, night vision, adaptive cruise control, heated and electrically adjustable multifunctional steering wheel with shift paddles, soft close doors, head up display, various leather color combinations, alcantara headliner and so on.